 Bagan in Myanmar, a landscape of thousands of temples and pagodas, is known as the heart of the Theravada Buddist faith.
 At one time there were over 13,000 temples, pagodas and religious structures, today there are only around 2000 well-preserved temples and pagodas dating back from 11-13th centuries.
-The best way to appreciate Bagan and its temples is a hot air balloon ride in Bagan.
+The best way to appreciate Bagan and its temples is a hot air balloon ride in Bagan at sunrise.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).